On this page

 Friends of Boroondara (Kew) Cemetery

 Formed in 2006, the group researches the historical significance and national importance of the cemetery and those buried there.
 It also conducts tours and presents talks.
 See the Friends of Boroondara (Kew) Cemetery website.

 Formed in 1974, the society explores, preserves and shares the community’s history and heritage.
 It holds frequent events, including talks, walking tours and displays.
 It also conducts research, answers queries from the public and publishes historical publications and a quarterly newsletter.
 Visit the Hawthorn Historical Society website.

 Formed in 1958 to assist in the preparations for Kew’s 100th anniversary in 1960, the society now works with local government and other organisations within Kew to stimulate interest in Kew's history and heritage.
 It publishes information and resources to inform people about Kew’s history, as well as organising events relevant to its heritage.
 Visit the Kew Historical Society website.

 Surrey Hills Historical Society

 Formed in 1978, the Surrey Hills Historical Society is part of the Surrey Hills Neighbourhood Centre (SHNC) and preserves information about the history of Surrey Hills.
 It holds regular meetings throughout the year.
-Find out more by emailing [email protected] or by visiting the SHNC website-external site or the SHNC's Surrey Hills History Facebook page-external site.
+Find out more by emailing [email protected] or by visiting the SHNC website or the SHNC's Surrey Hills History Facebook page.